The Haverford College Honor Code

 It should be noted, however, that unity does not necessarily require unanimity.
 When discussion has reached a point when a proposed decision clearly has the support of the “weight of the group,” remaining dissenters may stand outside consensus in order to achieve unity.
 In Honor Council proceedings, there may be no more than two such dissenters.
 If the disagreement is fundamental and a matter of conscience, a dissenter may block consensus and discussion must continue with the object of finding a solution that is satisfactory to all.

 As confrontation is often not a public matter, Honor Council cases will be kept in the strictest confidence.
 This allows individuals in the community to bring issues to Honor Council without fear of attaching a public stigma to parties involved.
 However, Honor Council must balance this need for confidentiality with the community’s right to be informed.
-One way of maintaining this balance is through pseudonymized abstracts of trial proceedings.
+One way of maintaining this balance is through pseudonymized abstracts of proceedings.

 Section 3.08 Ratifying the Honor Code